 The transit path is built by minimizing the generalized cost.
-Generalized cost consists of the total costs (fare, toll, parking) and time (walking, waiting, transferring, traveling).
+Generalized cost consists of the total costs (fare, toll, and parking) and time (walking, waiting, transferring, and traveling).

-Translation of time to cost uses a constant value of time of \$0.20/minute or \$12/hour.
+Translation of time to cost uses a constant value of time of \$0.25 per minute or \$15 per hour.

-- Walking time is weighted as two times in-vehicle time - Driving time is weighted as 10 times in-vehicle time.
-Note that this value isn't based on the assumption that driving is much more onerous to using transit.
-Instead, this represents the unobserved constraints on an auto if used to connect to transit (e.g., being dropped off, using a TNC, or wanting to maximize useful time on board transit). - Transfer time is weighted as three times in-vehicle time.
+- Walking time is weighted as two times in-vehicle time. - Driving time is weighted as 10 times in-vehicle time.
+Note that this value is not based on the assumption that driving is much more onerous compared to using transit.
+Instead, this value represents the unobserved constraints on an auto if used to connect to transit (e.g., being dropped off, using a transportation network company (TNC), or wanting to maximize useful time on board transit).

 TDM23 supports setting time weights by sub-mode.
 For example, traveling on commuter rail is more pleasant than local bus due to the comfort of the seats and smoothness of the ride.
-Alternatively, it can be less pleasant to wait for a local bus than a heavy rail train because of station amenities and protection from the elements.
+Also, it can be less pleasant to wait for a local bus than a heavy rail train because of station amenities and protection from the elements.

-The sub-mode adjustments implemented are
+The sub-mode adjustments implemented are as follows:

-- commuter rail time is 5 percent less onerous than other transit modes, and - ferry time is 10 percent less onerous than other transit modes.
+- In vehicle travel time weight: - commuter rail time is 5 percent less onerous than other transit modes, and - ferry time is 10 percent less onerous than other transit modes. - Initial or transfer weight time: - wait time is weighted as two times in-vehicle time for heavy rail, commuter rail and ferry.
+For the rest of the transit modes, the wait time is weighted three times the in-vehicle time.